 SQL temporary result compression

-When the amount of data involved in SQL execution is excessively large, memory insufficiency can occur, requiring some operators to materialize temporary intermediate results.
-If the materialized data exceeds the available disk space, SQL execution will fail.
-V4.3.1 introduces the SQL temporary result compression feature, allowing tenants to configure the spill_compression_codec parameter or use SQL hints (e.g., /*+opt_param('spill_compression_codec', 'lz4') */) to specify whether to compress temporary results and the compression algorithm.
-Enabling temporary result compression reduces the disk space occupied by temporary results, supporting larger-scale query tasks.
+When the amount of data involved in SQL execution is too large, memory may be insufficient, requiring some operators to materialize temporary intermediate results.
+If the materialized data exceeds available disk space, SQL execution will fail.
+OceanBase Database V4.3.1 introduces SQL temporary result compression.
+You can specify whether to compress temporary results and the compression algorithm using the tenant-level parameter spill_compression_codec or an SQL-level hint (e.g., /*+opt_param('spill_compression_codec', 'lz4') */).
+Enabling temporary result compression reduces temporary disk space usage, supporting larger-scale query tasks.

 V4.3.0 Beta